-Content is designed to provide entry-level radiography students or radiologic technologists with an introduction to and basic understanding of the operation of a computed tomography (CT) device.
+Content is designed to provide entry-level radiography students or radiologic technologists with an introduction to a basic understanding of the operation of a computed tomography (CT) device.
 Content is not intended to result in clinical competency, but when available, radiography programs with sufficient local resources will do their best to provide students with clinical exposure to computed tomography.
-The fundamentals of sectional anatomy relative to routine radiography are addressed.
-See degree plan for credit to contact hour ratio.
+Prerequisite: RAD 22244 Will not satisfy general education science requirements.

-RAD 2323 Radiographic Procedures and Image Analysis III (3 CH including 2 hours lecture and 1 hour lab)
+RAD 2323 Radiographic Procedures and Image Analysis III/Lab (Lecture 2 hours, Lab 2.5 hours) Co-requisite: RAD 2323L